Joe Biden Says Republicans Should Withdraw Supreme Court Nomination If He Wins The Election

 He predicted that moving forward with the process after a loss for Trump could lead to a “constitutional crisis” that plunges the country into a chaotic situation.

-“If we go down this path, I predict it will cause irreversible damage,” he said, adding that it is important for the United States to come together as a nation.
+“If we go down this path, I predict it will cause irreversible damage,” he said, adding that it is important for the U.S. to come together as a nation.

 Some Republicans have already expressed hesitancy at moving the process forward after holding up Obama’s nomination in 2016.
 As The Inquisitr reported, Maine Sen. Susan Collins said this weekend that she would not support moving ahead with filling the vacant seat.
 Because Republicans hold a 53-47 advantage in the Senate, the party could withstand three defections and still be able to fill the empty seat.

 That could be complicated by the upcoming race in Arizona, which is a special election where the winner would be seated in November rather than January.